 At Houston Methodist, fostering innovations with the potential for clinical application is at the very heart of what we do.
-Together with physicians, researchers at Houston Methodist are committed to streamlining the process of 'translating' laboratory research into treatments and cures for our patients.
-Our commitment to the full translational cycle from discovery to cure is how we deliver on our mission of leading medicine.
+Our interdisciplinary teams of clinicians and researchers are committed to streamlining the process of translating discoveries into treatments and cures for our patients.

 Learn more about how we are delivering on our commitment to leading medicine from the earliest phase of discovery in a lab to the testing new drugs or therapies in clinical trials.